jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 !?[kansas-miracles](https://youtu.be/D13zs5z3wnQ)

 Songs can come from a variety of sources, genres, and artists.
 One recommendation is to create a class playlist to hold everything you listen to over the course of the year.
 It can also be fun to have students submit their favorite song to the list as an option for future listenings.
+Try listening to this in class and see what different things other than the use of panning are noticed by everyone!
+Responses can be longer or shorter than this as well.
+A few students in the past have even created drawings to represent yhe song!
+The important thing is that you are actively listening to the song, and have notes you can refer back to about how you felt about the track, as well as why.

 ### Guided Listening Presentation